Sunday Anticipated Mass

 Holy Days of Obligation

-NEXT HOLY DAY OF OBLIGATION: August 15, the Solemnity of the Assumption of the Blessed Virgin Mary.
+NEXT HOLY DAY OF OBLIGATION: November 1, the Solemnity of All Saints

 General Mass Schedule for Holy Days of Obligation: